COVID-19 and your visit to St. Peters Canal National Historic Site

 Parks Canada is working with Destination Cape Breton Association, Tourism Nova Scotia and other partners to keep visitors informed and safe.

-Our national historic sites in Cape Breton and Canso will gradually resume operations with select visitor services available at each of our places.
 The health and safety of our employees, our visitors, and all Canadians is of the highest priority for Parks Canada.
 The Agency is following the advice of public health authorities in resuming visitor access and services.
 Only places and activities where health and safety risks to employees and visitors can be mitigated will be available for visitation.

 What’s open (updated July 29, 2020)